jsanchesleao/bookmarks/api/README.md

   {"authenticated": false}
   ```

-  The token must be passed in the `Authorization` header, like this:
+  The token is supposed to be passed in the `Authorization` header, like this:
   ```
   Authorization: Bearer R66BF30Q55MLNf3f3dhXqmZtaSBus6beT3GV43UtBUJdIpE6xuC2GXXu2HrrPE3F
   ```